stolostron/integrity-shield/docs/README_OCI_REGISTRY.md

 ```

 ### Configure IntegrityShield Custom Resource
-Please set secret name in IntegrityShield CR before installing Integrity Shield.
+You need to set secret name in IntegrityShield CR before installing Integrity Shield.
 In order to verify Kubernetes manifest using signature image, the Docker credentials secret should be mounted on Integrity Shield pod.

 ```yaml
 apiVersion: apis.integrityshield.io/v1